anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 *	OPNVF lead for RI1/RC1
 *	Other support roles such as Governance, technical writers, etc.

-The participants that volunteer for the roles will be expected to provide the appropriate level of time to support the trials initiative.
+The participants that volunteer for the roles will be expected to provide the appropriate amount of time to support the trials initiative.

 <a name="9.5.2.8.4"></a>
 #### 9.5.2.8.4 Deliverables